SoftwareAG/c8y-docs/content/protocol-integration/lora-loriot-bundle/configure-loriot-credentials-register-network-server.md

 <a name="uplink-message-device-creation">
 ### Device creation via Loriot uplink message</a>

 While processing the Loriot LoRa device request, the Loriot agent automatically creates the device in the {{< product-c8y-iot >}} platform, if it does not yet exist.
-This means that the user does not need to register the Loriot LoRa device explicitly.
+This means that you do not need to register the Loriot LoRa device explicitly.

 LORIOT Network Server forwards two types of messages to the Loriot agent: "rx" (uplink message) and "gw" (gateway information).